FelixKatz77/pyGecko/README.md

 | .RAW (Thermo) ||

 > [!NOTE]
-> To achieve the best results, we recommend using the .mzML file format for GC-MS data and the .xy file format for
+> To achieve the best performance, we recommend using the .mzML file format for GC-MS data.
-> GC-FID data.